Mosquito Activity Update, Resources

-According to the Orange County Mosquito and Vector Control District (OCMVCD), as of August 3, nine cities have reported West Nile virus-positive mosquito samples and three cities have reported three WNV-positive birds.
-No humans have been infected and the current risk is considered low, but OCMVCD urges county residents to remain vigilant.
+According to the Orange County Mosquito and Vector Control District (OCMVCD), as of September 1, 14 cities have reported West Nile virus-positive mosquito samples and eight cities have reported WNV-positive birds.
+Two cities in North Orange County have reported two WNV-positive human infections.
+OCMVCD urges county residents to remain vigilant.

 Village residents should take the following precautions to help reduce the chances of breeding mosquitoes:

 - Dump and drain any containers filled with water at least once a week.

 - Clean and scrub bird baths and pet water bowls weekly.